hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 |- zipf_test.py
 ~~~
 {: .output}

+There may be some other files as well, but the ones listed above are the
+ones we are concerned with at present.

 The first step is to count the frequency of each word in a book.
 For this, we
 use the `wordcound.py` script.
 The first argument (`books/isles.txt`) to